‘Spiritual meaning, form, and function’

 Arnett uses the current orthography for the Nlaka’pamux language, which I cannot reproduce because I don’t have that font on my word processing program.
 One of Arnett’s explicit intentions is to bring the more accurate and authentic spelling (and therefore sounds) of the language to the reader and encourages us to try to sound the language and read it as part of the effort to understand the meanings of the art and to honour men or women who knew how to use the tәmt (TU-mlth), the red ochre paint, and more importantly, who knew the words or the song that gave the paint its agency.”

-After reading Chris Arnett’s new book you might be on the lookout for Wendy Wickwire’s At the Bridge: James Teit and an Anthropology of Belonging.
+After reading Chris Arnett’s new book you might be on the lookout for Wendy Wickwire’s At the Bridge.

 Who is this book for?
 This book is for scholars of many disciplines: epistemology, archeology, art history, Indigenous studies, and history.
 This book is for those who want to develop their understanding of the land they occupy, the interactions between place and people, and the intricate artistic expressions that allow the attentive to “negotiate the physical and spiritual worlds via the agency of the paint.”
 This book is for those who enjoy an ontological mystery.
 This book is for those who live their lives through story.